bastion-rs/bastion/src/bastion/src/README.md

 Broadcast / Question -> if people reply with YES => fill the 3rd group some enthusiasts are now attendees

-Staff -> send the actual schedule and misc infos to Attendees Broadcast / Statement (Attendees)
+Staff -> send the actual schedule and misc infos to Attendees // Ok Broadcast / Statement (Attendees)

 An attendee sends a thank you note to one staff member (and not bother everyone)